Reparations for slavery in the United States: Technical complications

 The technical side of reparations is very complex, and could be a reason why they have not yet been implemented.
 Some argue against the idea of putting a monetary value on the traumas that Black Americans have faced, dubbing it "transactionalism".
 On the other hand, some dismiss the case for reparations entirely due to practical concerns, such as who would receive these financial payments, why should the current generation pay for wrongs for which they are not responsible, and how much should be paid.

 The estimates of the monetary value of stolen slave labor and subsequent discrimination vary "from an outrageously low $3.2 million to $4.7 billion," and to as much as $12 trillion.
 This also raises the question of who is responsible for paying.
 Generally, three actors are agreed upon: federal and state governments, who supported and protected the institution of slavery; private companies that benefited from it; and "rich families that owe a good portion of their wealth to slavery".

 Some claim that closing the wealth gap involves paying descendants of slaves "individual cash payments in the amount that will close the Black-white racial wealth divide".
 Another suggestion is for reparations to "come in the form of wealth-building opportunities that address racial disparities in education, housing, and business ownership".
 For example, in the city of Asheville, North Carolina, reparations have been implemented in the form of "investments in areas where Black residents face disparities".
-However, the complications that surround this are significant, and others argue that putting the money into communities is not efficient, due to people moving and gentrification.
+However, the complications that surround this are significant, and others argue that putting the money into communities is not effective, due to people moving and gentrification.

 In his book, Bittker lays out some of the practical and constitutional problems that would likely arise in an attempt to execute a program of reparations to Blacks.
 Would it be the same payment to every person?
 Would they have to prove ancestry to an African slave, or would it be any black person who was subject to racism?
 There are no real answers to these questions, as this is an unprecedented case.
 Other cases of reparations, such as to the Jewish people who survived the Holocaust or the Native Americans in the United States, are very different in the way that it is much easier to identify the group who should receive them, and the reparations were paid more quickly than in the case of reparations for slavery.